“If there was one thing to take away from this story, I would hope that it’s motivation for you to go create something.” -Antonio “Miko” Javiniar

 Pinky Santos was so many things to so many people: a humble industrial designer, an eager artist, a supportive mother and friend, a chaser of dreams.

 This is a story about chasing those dreams.
 This is a story about finding family and community wherever you go.
 This is a story about the art we experience in our daily lives while rarely ever thinking about their origins and the artists that created them.

-Listen or download through the embedded player, find us on Mixcloud or subscribe to us on Apple Podcasts here.
+Listen to or download the episode through the embedded player on this page, find us on Mixcloud or subscribe to us on Apple Podcasts here.
 And for folks on Spotify, you can take a listen to us here.